Washing-up is one of those never-ending little jobs with a despairingly short-lived reward. Basically, we all want to get out of doing the washing-up.

 Use digital scales when you’re measuring ingredients.
 Simply put your bowl on the scales and measure out the first ingredient.
 Then return the display to zero and add the next ingredient.
 There’s no need to keep using clean bowls each time to measure something.
 Avoid washing-up a zillion measuring bowls.

 Limit the amount of pans you use when cooking by boiling ingredients together when possible.
-For example, pasta and vegetables.
+For example, pasta and vegetables or rice and vegetables.

 If you’re trying a new dish, make sure you read the recipe before you start.
 This way you can be prepared and make sure that you use the right bowls/dishes, and as few as possible.